Spoiler Alert: Conquerwild chose the Light My Fire BPA Free 8-Piece Meal Kit as the best backpacking mess kit overall!!

 With lids that can also be used as meal plates, this set does a great job of multitasking and minimizing weight.
 It clocks in under a pound, meaning it can come with you anywhere.
 Also, the entire set can fit inside the large container that’s included.
 This means that everything stays protected and everything is easily accessible when you need it.

-- It comes with a chopping board and a strainer (2 in 1).
+- Comes with a chopping board and a strainer (2 in 1).

-- It’s super durable and has a high melting point.
+- Super durable with a high melting point.

-- The cup holds only 8 oz of liquid.
+- Cup holds only 8 oz. of liquid.

-- The rubber harness included can be hard to use and some customers report that it snapped after a couple of uses.
+- Rubber harness can be hard to use.
+Some customers report that it snapped after a couple of uses.